wallarm/product-documentation/docs/user-guides/rules/request-processing.md

 For an effective request analysis, Wallarm WAF uses the principles:

 * Work with the same data as the protected application.
 For example:
-    If an application provides a JSON API, the processed parameters will be also encoded in JSON format.
+    If an application provides a JSON API, then the processed parameters will be also encoded in JSON format.
 To get parameter values, Wallarm WAF uses JSON parser.
 There are also more complex cases where the data is encoded several times — for example, JSON to Base64 to JSON.
 Such cases require decoding with several parsers.

 * Consider the context of data processing.
 For example:

     The parameter `name` can be passed in creation requests both as the product name and as a username.
-But the processing code for such requests can be different.
-To define the method of analyzing such parameter, Wallarm WAF may use URL the requests are sent to or other parameters.
+However, the processing code for such requests can be different.
+To define the method of analyzing such parameters, Wallarm WAF may use the URL from which the requests were sent to or other parameters.

 ## Rules for analyzing requests

 When analyzing requests for attacks, Wallarm WAF uses the rules:

 * **Global rules** to protect applications against known security threats like OWASP Top 10.
-Applied to all requests to all applications and configured on the Wallarm side.
+Applied to all requests and applications and configured on the Wallarm side.
 * **Custom rules** to protect specific application parts.
 Applied to particular requests to all applications or to the application parts.
 Configured in Wallarm Console.

 ## Identifying and parsing the request parts

 Starting from the top level of the HTTP request, the WAF node attempts to sequentially apply each of the suitable parsers to each part.
 The list of applied parsers depends on the nature of the data and the results of the previous training of the system.

 The output from the parsers becomes an additional set of parameters that has to be analyzed in a similar way.
-Parser output sometimes becomes a complex structure like JSON, array or associative array.
+Parser output sometimes becomes a complex structure like JSON, array, or associative array.

 !!! info "Parser tags"
     Each parser has an identifier (tag).
 For example, `header` for the parser of request headers.
-The set of tags used in the request analysis is displayed in Wallarm Console in event details.
+The set of tags used in the request analysis is displayed in Wallarm Console within the event details.
 This data demonstrates the request part with the detected attack and parsers that were used.

     For example, if an attack was detected in the `SOAPACTION` header: